What are melioidosis?

 What are the symptoms of melioidosis?

-The symptoms of melioidosis are similar to glanders and will depend on the location where bacteria entered the body.
-The disease can cause little to no illness, or it can be severe and lead to death.
-Infections can be worse in persons who have diabetes, alcoholism, liver or kidney problems.
+Symptoms include acute pulmonary infection, localized infection of the skin and fatal septicemia (blood poisoning that takes over the whole body and shuts down vital organs).
+Symptoms are similar to glanders, an infectious disease caused by the bacterium Burkholderia mallei or Pseudomonas mallei.
+Areas of infection depend on where bacteria entered the body.
+The disease can cause little to no illness or it can be severe and lead to death.
+Infections can be worse in persons who have diabetes, alcoholism, liver or kidney problems or compromised immune systems.

-Skin infections: A skin infection can occur where the bacteria entered a break in the skin.
+Skin infectionscan occur where the bacteria entered through a break in the skin.
 A nodule (pimple) can turn into a draining ulcer.
-Fever and muscle aches are common.
+Fever and muscle aches commonly occur at the same time as skin infection.
 Swollen lymph glands may also occur.
 A pus-filled infection of the parotid gland (parotid abscess) has been reported frequently in Southeast Asian children.

-Pulmonary (lung) infections: Lung infections cause fever, muscle aches, headache, chest pain and a dry cough.
+Pulmonary (lung) infections cause fever, muscle aches, headache, chest pain and a dry cough.
 Pneumonia or bronchitis can occur.

-Chronic infections: The chronic form of melioidosis involves draining abscesses within the muscles, joints of the arms and legs, lymph glands and internal organs.
+Chronic infections involve draining abscesses within the muscles, joints of the arms and legs, lymph glands and internal organs.

 How soon after infections do symptoms appear?

-After exposure to the glanders bacteria, symptoms can begin as soon as a few days or as long as a few weeks afterward.
+Symptoms can begin as soon as a few days or as long as a few weeks after exposure to the bacteria.

 Who gets melioidosis?

-Persons are more likely to contract melioidosis if they are diabetic and work in or visit wet Southeast Asian environments, such as rice paddies.
-Anyone can get melioidosis if they come in contact with the bacterial agent.
+Anyone can get melioidosis if they come in contact with the bacteria.
+People are more likely to contract melioidosis if they have diabetes or work in or visit wet Southeast Asian environments, such as rice paddies.

 Is melioidosis contagious?